-Retirement is often considered synonymous to old age.
-However, in the recent years this term has seen a new meaning with many young people opting for an early retirement.
+Retirement is often considered synonymous with old age.
+However, in the recent years, this term has seen a new meaning with many young people opting for an early retirement.
 The new generation of retirees are quitting the workforce and are settling for a retired life in their early 50s.
 As exciting as the prospect of not working and leading a relaxed life sounds, it is, in reality, a difficult goal to achieve.
 The sooner you retire, the lesser is your bandwidth to save and invest for a post-retirement life with all the comforts and security.

 So if you are planning an early retirement, here are some tips that can help you plan it better:

 When you retire early, you also lose out on the comfort of your monthly salary.
 You have a limited timeframe to save for your retirement years while you are still earning.
 For example, consider an individual who starts earning at the age of 25.
 If this individual decides to retire at the age of 52, the time frame for saving is only 25 years.

 This is why it is important to not only save but also invest your money so that it grows with time.
 It is essential to pick investment instruments that offer great returns over time and can beat inflation.
 The first step of building a sizeable corpus that can be used as your retirement income is by making smart investment choices.

 There are multiple investment options available, right from equity-based options to annuity plans that offer you a regular flow of income.
 You must make an informed decision after doing a thorough research and consulting trusted financial advisors if required.

 Increase the Investment Amount